 "Sev!"
 Lily pushed him playfully.

-In the end, he settled for a compartment in the middle of the fourth carriage, hoping that since it wasn't as isolated as he generally chose to be, his classmates wouldn't bother to look for him there.
+In the end, he settled for a compartment in the middle of the fourth carriage, hoping since it wasn't as isolated as he generally chose to be, his classmates wouldn't bother to look for him there.
 For once luck was with him because he was joined not by Avery and Mulciber but Ametus, Julia and Clive.
 The four of them passed the time comfortably enough, exchanging recaps of their summer holidays and playing rounds of exploding snap.
-The only fly in the ointment was that Lily never appeared.
+The only fly in the ointment was Lily never appeared.
 Nor did he see her as he got into a carriage for the ride from the station to the school.